DavidJFelix/djf.io/src/content/docs/blog/2025-02-04-on-running.md

 Nobody ever notices, because nobody gives a shit.
 I sometimes notice when regulars have been gone for awhile or when regulars are running with a new partner, but rarely assume that they've had a lapse in character or skill because of my observations.

-Throughout my adolescense and early adulthood, I periodically felt observed or watched in what I did and felt either shameful or embarassed about it.
+Throughout my adolescence and early adulthood, I periodically felt observed or watched in what I did and felt either shameful or embarrassed about it.
 Running has been one of the most intense sessions of exposure therapy I've ever experienced, and has helped me adopt a superpower of shamelessness.
 I felt like when I weight lifted, a big hurdle was putting aside my ego and recognizing that nobody is at the gym to watch me fuck up or fail.
 The people who notice only give a shit briefly and it that superficiality doesn't stay with you.